How to Cook the Perfect Steak Every Time โ Pan-Seared, Grilled, or Oven-Finished!

 Pan searing is also a great way to cook steak.
 You’ll want to heat a heavy skillet, such as cast iron, over high heat.

 - Season the steak and bring it to room temperature.
-If the steak has been marinating in the fridge, also take it out of the fridge and bring it to room temperature.
+If the steak has been marinating in the fridge, take it out a few hours before cooking and bring it to room temperature.

-- Brush both sides of the steak with an oil that has a high smoke point, such as canola oil or grapeseed oil.
+- Brush both sides of the steak with an oil with a high smoke point, such as avocado oilor MCT oil.
 You can also use beef tallow if you happen to have it.

 - Sear the steak on each side, turning it every minute to ensure even cooking.